Braids, inner automorphisms and the Andreadakis problem: Applications

 \begin{proof} We apply Corollary~\ref{cor_to_key_theo} to the subgroup $K = P_n$ of $IA_n$.
 The Andreadakis equality holds for $P_n$: this was proved in \cite[Th.~6.2]{Darne2}, recalled as Th.~\ref{Andreadakis_for_Pn} above.
 We need to check the other hypothesis.
 Recall that $\Lie(P_n)$, which is the Drinfeld-Kohno Lie ring $DK_n$, is identified to a Lie subring of $\Der^\partial_t(\mathfrak L_n)$ as in \cref{par_Z(DKn)}.
 Moreover, the intersection of $\Der^\partial_t(\mathfrak L_n)$ with $\ad(\mathfrak L_n)$ is (linearly) generated by $\ad_{\overline \partial_n}$ (Lemma \ref{DKn_cap_Ln}).
 Now, $\ad_{\overline \partial_n}$ is the image by $\tau$ of $\overline{c_{\partial_n}}$, which is a braid automorphism, whence our conclusion. \end{proof}

-\begin{rmq} This does not depend of an identification of $P_{n+1}^*$ with $F_nP_n$ : one can choose the more algebraic isomorphism of Lemma \ref{FnPn_and_braids}, or the more geometric (and arguably more interesting) isomorphism given by Magnus' theorem (Th~\ref{Pn*_acts_faithfully}).
-The latter allows us to reformulate our result in more geometric terms : the Johnson kernels associated with the action of $P_n^*$ on the fundamental group of the $n$-punctured sphere are exactly the terms of the lower central series of $P_n^*$. \end{rmq}
+\begin{rmq} This does not depend of an identification of $P_{n+1}^*$ with $\Inn(F_n)P_n$ : one can choose the more algebraic isomorphism of Lemma \ref{FnPn_and_braids}, or the more geometric (and arguably more interesting) isomorphism given by Magnus' theorem (Th~\ref{Pn*_acts_faithfully}).
+The latter allows us to reformulate our result in more geometric terms : the Johnson kernels associated with the action of $P_n^*$ on the fundamental group of the $n$-punctured sphere are exactly the terms of the lower central series of $P_n^*$.
+In other words, the Milnor invariants associated with the Magnus action of $B_{n+1}^*$ on $F_n$ distinguish elements of $B_{n+1}^*$ up to elements of the lower central series of $P_{n+1}^*$, exactly like in the classical case (see Remark \ref{rmq_on_Milnor_inv}). \end{rmq}